5th - 21st February 2021 Gallery One: Geoff Hogg, Alasdair MacKinnon, Paul Candy and Nick Blackmore – Two Lines and Three Blocks

 A Droplet of Dew on Her Glittering Web features the work of multiple artists personally responding to Louise Bourgeois’ recurring motif of the Spider.
 The show features multi disciplined work including soft sculpture, film, quilts, embroidery, painting, ceramics and poetry which are all delicately woven together by the themes of connection, transparency, community and home.
 Curated by Frances Cannon and Hilary Green, this show aims to celebrate the work of local women and gender non-conforming artists and invites you to enter an intricate web of creative talent.

-Please note that due to Covid restrictions there are no public openings for this exhibition.
-Exhibition is open to view from 11am Friday 19th March.
-Covid-safe requirements for indoor venues will apply.
 Trace and Reflect is a series of works on paper that explores how an abstract composition is constructed.
 Each work traces the relationship between chance and control that exists within non-representational drawing and painting processes.